-Known as one of the oldest and richest civilization to have ever existed on planet earth, the now popular artefacts of the Egyptian civilization has so far stood against the test of time.
-From the sky-scraping pyramid, to the monumental sphinx that sits guard to the tombs of pharaohs, we usually tend to forget another subtle but important part the then epitome civilization that lives also exist today along with the pyramid and the sphinx – the ancient Egyptian paintings.
-Along with the precious handicraft that are left from the ancient era, these ancient paintings represent the essence of the bygone age of Egyptian history.
+Known as one of the oldest and richest civilization to have ever existed on planet earth, the now popular artifacts of the Egyptian civilization has so far stood the test of time.
+From the sky-scraping pyramid to the monumental Sphinx that sits guard to the tombs of pharaohs, we usually tend to forget another subtle but important part the then epitome civilization that lives also exist today along with the pyramid and the sphinx – the ancient Egyptian paintings.
+Along with the precious handicraft that is left from the ancient era, these ancient paintings represent the essence of the bygone age of Egyptian history.
 Here are the lists of top 10 ancient Egyptian paintings that still fascinates the visitors alike reflecting the essence of a civilization that used to live a few thousand years ago.

 10. Egyptian Dance

 Dancing played a major role in the culture of ancient Egyptians.
-Music and dance was norm in the civilization.
+Music and dance were the norm in the civilization.
 A rhythmic dance was imprinted into the hearts of people, with workers working in a certain motion to the sounds of songs and percussions.
 The Egyptian era also saw the start of street dancers way back a few thousand years where they would entertain the passers by.
 The Egyptian dance was divided into different categories depending on the participants and occasion of dance.

 9. Mummification in Ancient Egypt